linksplatform/Data.Triplets.Kernel/README.md

 #### Using Visual Studio

-Open `Platform.Data.Kernel.vcxproj` or `Platform.sln` using Visual Studio (can be found in `Platform` folder)
+Open `Platform.Data.Triplets.Kernel.sln` using Visual Studio (can be found in root folder of repository)

 Press `CTRL+SHIFT+B` or `F6` or use menu item (`Build Solution` or `Build Platform.Data.Kernel`) from `Build` menu.

-Compiled library will be available at `Debug`/`Release` folder of in `Platform` folder as `Platform.Data.Kernel.dll` file.
+Compiled library will be available at `Debug`/`Release` folder of in root folder of repository as `Platform.Data.Triplets.Kernel.dll` file.

 To Run tests in Visual Studio use `Test Explorer`.
-Actual test are located at `Platform.Data.Kernel.Tests` and `Platform.Tests` projects.
+Actual test are located at `Platform.Data.Triplets.Kernel.Tests` project.

 #### Using MinGW